Aliases for CCR4 Gene

 GeneCards Summary for CCR4 Gene

-CCR4 (Chemokine (C-C Motif) Receptor 4) is a Protein Coding gene.
-Diseases associated with CCR4 include alk-negative anaplastic large cell lymphoma and pustulosis palmaris et plantaris.
+CCR4 (C-C Motif Chemokine Receptor 4) is a Protein Coding gene.
+Diseases associated with CCR4 include alk-negative anaplastic large cell lymphoma and pulmonary fibrosis, idiopathic.
 Among its related pathways are Signaling by GPCR and ERK Signaling.
 GO annotations related to this gene include G-protein coupled receptor activity and C-C chemokine receptor activity.
-An important paralog of this gene is CCR7.
+An important paralog of this gene is CCR9.

 UniProtKB/Swiss-Prot Summary for CCR4 Gene